FRC-1721/marketing-material/docs/uniforms/chevrons.rst

 The team patches reflect drive team positions, subteam denotations for leads, Captain's position, and lead mentor position.
-Similar to chevron colours, Red denotes active work for the patch, and white an Alumni of the position [3]_.
+Similar to chevron colors, Red denotes active work for the patch, and white an Alumni of the position [3]_.
 Gold denotes senior leadership, and it used for Captain and asst. captain.